 1. Living Pretty Naturally (livingprettynaturally.com)

-Kate’s beauty blog is a breath of fresh air.
+Kate’s beauty best personal blog is a breath of fresh air.
 She loves yoga, whole foods, and natural beauty.
 Her beauty blog is a joy to behold!
 Cos it’s so well laid-out.
 It’s clean and structured.
 If you’re looking for well-researched blog posts, informative product reviews, and an impressive selection of beauty products to choose from, give Kate’s blog a visit.

 Kate sells Doterra products as an affiliate.
 So there’s a section that tells you everything you need to know about these products and the company.
 Her blog has the following sections: